vishvAsa/notes/misc/chambers/wood-stove.md

 - Burns about 1 kg of fuel per hour ([himalayan video](https://youtu.be/tbBilWdfPgM)).

 ### Key principles
-- Chimney effect - height of the chimney is directly proportional to the pressure with which cold air gets sucked in.
+- Chimney effect - described seperately.
 - Air intake: One leaves generous space to suck in air from under the mesh which holds the wood fuel sticks - or one provides a separate air intake pipe at the bottom.
 - Limited fuel consumption:
   - Only a small part of the wood ever burns - very efficiently at that, at high temperature.